 This is getting to be one of my favorite places to hike.
 The Marin Water District watershed is beautiful.
 I was looking on the map for a new route, and I saw a little blue circle that said "Hidden Lake."
 Well, what can be more tempting than hiking to a hidden lake?
 I planned my route, and got a later start than I hoped, but it turned out to be a perfect day for this.

 There are a couple of important things to mention about this hike.
 First, there is a lot of climbing.
-According to my Garmin 305 GPS watch, the elevation ascent was 8901 feet, descent was 8982 feet.
-That seems crazy, but my pounding heart and my glutes told me it was about right.
+Get ready for working your legs.
 Second, there were a couple of spots on the High Marsh Trail that had unmarked trails connected to the main route.
 I didn't follow those, and I suggest you stay on the High Marsh Trail.

 There is tremendous diversity on this hike.
 You'll encounter Redwoods, Bay Trees, Oaks, Manzanitas, Madrones and many streams and water falls.